pmean/build-website/text/99/grants.md

 the time to be dispassionate.
 Let your enthusiasm for your research shine through. **Advocate the value of your work through the severity of the illness and/or the number of people affected**.
-Explain how your work fits into \"the big picture.\"
+Explain how your work fits into "the big picture."

 Although you need to be an advocate, you should **avoid sounding close-minded**.
-Too strong an emphasis can give the impression that you already know the answer and you won\'t let any data get in the way.
+Too strong an emphasis can give the impression that you already know the answer and you won't let any data get in the way.
 Avoid any overtly partisan language that might lead the reviewers to believe you are biased.

 Part of your advocacy will be **stating how your approach is the best**.
-If you can\'t explain why your approach is the best, you shouldn\'t be applying for the grant.
-That doesn\'t mean that you shouldn\'t acknowledge the shortcomings of your approach.
+If you can't explain why your approach is the best, you shouldn't be applying for the grant.
+That doesn't mean that you shouldn't acknowledge the shortcomings of your approach.
 You should, so the reviewers appreciate your realism.
 Also you need to acknowledge other approaches and compare their strengths and weaknesses to your approach.